 The following is a list of healthy pregnancy foods that are essential for a healthy baby:

 Eggs are considered by many to be a great source of protein, vitamins, and minerals.
-The amino acids that makeup protein in eggs are vital for cell regeneration and repair and are especially essential for a healthy baby.
+The amino acids that make up protein in eggs are vital for cell regeneration and repair and are especially essential for a healthy baby.

 A large egg contains 80 calories and contains essential proteins, fats, vitamins, and minerals that babies need for growth and development.
 In addition, an egg contains one hundred and twelve milligrams of choline, which is a quarter of the choline needed for pregnant women.
 Choline is essential for the development of the brain and nervous system.
 Eggs are the most easily available nutritious food for increased intake during pregnancy.

-It is relatively easy to eat a delicious omelette two eggs at a time, once a day or three times a week.
-Adding vegetables and cheese will not only enhance the taste, but also the nutritional value.
+It is relatively easy to eat a delicious omelet two eggs at a time, once a day or three times a week.
+Adding vegetables and cheese will not only enhance the taste but also the nutritional value.
 If you want to avoid fried foods, you can easily include them in your diet by keeping a lot of fully boiled eggs in the fridge.
 Whenever you feel hungry, eat a whole egg out of it, you can even consider making a boiled egg salad.
 Some women avoid meat during pregnancy and eggs are the best food as an alternative to meat protein.

 2. Fortified Breakfast Cereals